Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 console.log('Started 2 cron jobs')
 ```

 With this example, the `job1` ticks every 2 minutes and the `job2` ticks every minute.
-Each job just
+Each job
 display a message in the log of the application.

 The code is available in [sample-node-express](https://github.com/Scalingo/sample-node-express).